 GeneCards Summary for NGF Gene

-NGF (Nerve Growth Factor (Beta Polypeptide)) is a Protein Coding gene.
-Diseases associated with NGF include neuropathy, hereditary sensory and autonomic, type v and neuroschistosomiasis.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include growth factor activity and nerve growth factor receptor binding.
-An important paralog of this gene is BDNF.
+NGF (Nerve Growth Factor) is a Protein Coding gene.
+Diseases associated with NGF include Neuropathy, Hereditary Sensory And Autonomic, Type V and Corneal Ulcer.
+Among its related pathways are ERK Signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and obsolete signal transducer activity, downstream of receptor.
+An important paralog of this gene is NTF3.